 What makes the Reading Terminal Market unique?

 The Reading Terminal Market keeps its lighting low, its stalls narrow and the prices reasonable.
 Many neon signs identify merchants or are used to advertise the food sold at a stall.

-Gentlemen with long beards and ladies wearing bonnets are going to served you.
+Gentlemen with long beards and ladies wearing bonnets are going to serve you.
 You may hear them calling you “Honey”, “Darling” or “Love.”

 Food is fresh and flavorful.
 You are going to find goods based on Dutch and Amish recipes.
 Plus, those goods were made from scratch that day.

-This place has no intention of being described as innovative, hip or cool.
+This place has no intention of being described as innovative, hip, or cool.
 Its clear identity is what makes it unique.
-That is a welcomed attitude in a country were fancy food courts are popping everywhere.
+That is a welcoming attitude in a country where fancy food courts are popping everywhere.

 When in Philly, you may want to try cheesesteak.
 The market offers two (“recommended”) options: Tommy Dinic’s and Spataro’s.
 They sell breakfast and roasted pork sandwiches too.

 There are several stalls selling popular meat cuts and poultry.
-Vibrant fish and seafood is on offer too.
+Vibrant fish and seafood are on offer too.

 I noticed a slight local obsession with cheese.
 I think I saw about ten different stalls selling all sorts of cheese.
 Muenster.
 Gouda.
 Raclette.
 Idiazabal.
 Manchego.
 You name it, they had it.